GregorySBrown/GregorySBrown/README.md

 - 👋 Hi, I’m @GregorySBrown
 - 👀 I’m interested in cybersec
-- 🌱 I’m currently learning ISC2
+- 🌱 I’m currently studying for the ISC2 CISSP

 <!---
 GregorySBrown/GregorySBrown is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.